anihakutin/themadoff1000/README.md

 Ironically many of these people first appeared on the Forbes 30 under 30 list or similar list.

 ## About the author
-Heshie Brody was a founding engineer at Capable Health until it ran out of money last week, he's open for work and can be reached at 4hbrody@gmail.com or on LinkedIn: https://www.linkedin.com/in/heshiebrody/
+Heshie Brody was a founding engineer at Capable Health until they ran out of money in January of 2023(Happy new years to me...), he's open for work and can be reached at 4hbrody@gmail.com or on LinkedIn: https://www.linkedin.com/in/heshiebrody/